MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/reporting-services-management-pack-monitoring-configuration.md

   - SSRS temporary database is accessible
   - There are no broken references to shared data sources
   - Number of failed report executions (expressed as a percentage of total report executions) is below the threshold
-  - All instances within deployment are discovered
+  - All instances within the deployment are discovered
-  - Failed Subscriptions
+  - Number of failed subscriptions
 - SSRS Instance:
   - SSRS catalog database is accessible
   - SSRS temporary database is accessible